 I didn’t have this growing up, and I learned many financial lessons the hard way.

 I am currently teaching my children the value of money, starting at age 5.

 Help your child create a budgeting system they can stick to.

 We use the envelope system in our home, but we adjusted it so it works with our digital payment systems with our banking applications.
 You have to figure out what works best for your family.

 If you need additional help with creating a budget you can check out this post by the money crashers.

-If you can afford a bigger home but can live in a smaller home comfortably, consider downsizing.
+Teach your child that even if you can afford a bigger home but can live in a smaller home comfortably, living smaller is ok.
 You can save thousands of dollars every year just by living in a small space.
-Imagine how much less cleaning you have to do in a smaller space too!
-BONUS!

-If you can get used to living with temperatures around 20°C (68°F) during the winter months and keep warm with cozy socks and fuzzy sweaters, you can sure save some big money on your monthly hydro bill.
-Make sure to turn off lights you aren’t using and try to avoid having the TV on as background noise if you are home but not watching the screen.
+If your child really wants to learn about saving money, tell them that living with temperatures around 20°C (68°F) during the winter months and keeping warm with cozy socks and fuzzy sweaters, can sure save some big money on your monthly hydro bill.
+Let them know to make sure to turn off lights that aren’t in use and to avoid having the TV on as background noise.

 7. Cook Meals At Home

 I know this is an obvious financial habit, but we should all be teaching our children kitchen skills.